-7 The Ascension of Jesus and the Feast of Weeks (Pentecost)
+6 The Ascension of Jesus and the Feast of Weeks (Pentecost)

 Jesus appeared to his disciples over a period of 40 days after his resurrection and then ascended to heaven (Acts 1:3-9).
-This was on the fifth day of the week (Thursday).
-Depending on whether the first month had 29 or 30 days, according to the calendar of the council, Jesus' ascension was on the 25th or 26th of the second month, which is called "Ziv" in the Bible (1Kgs 6:1) and "Iyar" by the Israelites today.
-On Pentecost, the disciples of Jesus and many other believers were filled with the Holy Spirit (Acts 2:1-4).
+This was on the fifth day of the week (Thursday) and depending on whether the first month had 29 or 30 days, Jesus' ascension was on the 25th or 26th of the second month, which is called "Ziv" in the Bible (1Kgs 6:1) and "Iyar" by the Israelites today.

 Immediately after the regulations for offering the firstfruits, the Book of Leviticus provides instructions for the Feast of Weeks (Lev 23:15-21).
 This feast was to take place seven weeks after the Day of Firstfruits and again on the first day of the week, that is on the 50th day after the offering of the firstfruits.
-When counting the 50 days, the first day is included again, the Day of Firstfruits.
-The English word "Pentecost" is derived from the Greek word "pentēkosté" which means "fiftieth".
-On Pentecost it was not allowed to work and a holy convocation was to be held (Lev 23:21; Num 28:26).
+When counting the 50 days, the first Sabbath is included again, the Day of Firstfruits.
+The English word "Pentecost" is derived from the Greek word "pentēkostḗ", which means "fiftieth".
 Depending on the length of the previous two months, the feast of Pentecost after Jesus' resurrection was on the 5th, 6th or 7th of the third month, which is called "Sivan" (Est 8:9).
+On Pentecost after Jesus' ascension, the disciples were filled with the Holy Spirit (Acts 2:1-4).

-First Month (Nisan) Second Month (lyar) Third Month (Sivan) Council 16 Passover II 25 or 26 5, 6 or 7 Week- day 1 •• 5 1 Resurrection Acts 1 3 He presented himself alive to them after his suffering by many proofs, appearing to them during forty days and speaking about the kingdom of God 9 And when he had said these things, as they were looking on, he was lifted up , and a cloud took him out of their sight.
+Fi rst Month (Ni san) Second Month (Iyar) Third Month (Sivan) Council: 14 Seder 15 Passover I 16 Passover II ••• 25 or 26 5, 6 or 7 Weekday: 6 7 Sabbath 1 ••• 5 1 Crucifixion Resurrection Acts 1 3 He presented himself alive to them after his suffering by many proofs, appearing to them during forty days and speaking about the kingdom of God 9 And when he had said these things, as they were looking on, he was lifted up , and a cloud took him out of their sight.
 Acts 2 1 When the day of Pentecost arrived 3 And divided tongues as of fire appeared to them and rested on each one of them.
 4 And they were all filled with the Holy Spirit and began to speak in other tongues as the Spirit gave them utterance.
 Day of Firstfruits Lev 23 15 You shall count seven full weeks from the day after the Sabbath, from the day that you brought the sheaf of the wave offering.
 16 You shall count fifty days to the day after the seventh Sabbath.
 Then you shall present a grain offering of new grain to the Lord 21 You shall hold a holy convocation.
-You shall not do any ordinary work.
+You shall not do any ordinary work